-Prerequisites: Completion of Chemistry, permission from physics instructor, enrolled in at least Integrated Advanced Algebra/Geometry and strong trigonometry skills
+Prerequisites: Completion of Chemistry, permission from physics instructor, enrolled in at least Integrated Advanced Algebra/Geometry and strong trigonometry skills.

 AP Physics 1 is an advanced physics course.
-It may be taken instead of Conceptual Physics or as a second physics course after successful completion of Conceptual Physics.
-Dual enroll or previous completion of Integrated Advanced

-Algebra/Geometry is required.
+It may be taken instead of physics or as a second physics course after successful completion of physics.
+Dual enrollment or previous completion of Integrated Advanced Algebra/Geometry is required.
 In addition, students need to have strong algebra and trigonometry skills as well as have earned at least a B in Integrated/Algebra Geometry.
+Topics include kinematics, dynamics, energy, momentum, circular motion, simple harmonic motion, and torque/rotational motion.
 This course focuses heavily on inquiry, problem solving, and math skills.
-20-25% of the class is devoted to laboratory work and multiple formal laboratory reports will be completed by the student.
-It is equivalent to a one semester algebra-based college course.
+20-25% of the class is devoted to laboratory work and multiple laboratory reports will be completed by the student.
+It is equivalent to a one semester algebrabased college course.
 The course is generally taken by health science and social science majors in college.

-Note: College credit cannot be obtained without completion of AP Physic 2.
+Note: College credit cannot be obtained without completion of AP Physics 2.